moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/storage/snapshot.md

 #### Intro

 Snapshot are extremly usefull in production like in development environment.
-A snapshot is a copy of a Scaleway volume.
+A snapshot is a copy of a HyperScale volume.

-This documentation will show you how to use Scaleway snapshots to backup specifi volumes, recover it, and delete it.
+This documentation will show you how to use HyperScale snapshots to backup specifi volumes, recover it, and delete it.

 #### Sign in

-In a first time go to the [Scaleway dashboard](xxx) and log in with your email and password.
+In a first time go to the [HyperScale dashboard](xxx) and log in with your email and password.

 #### Create a new snapshot

 It's easy, first power-off the instance on which you want to create a volume snapshot.

-You can do it from the Scaleway dashboard or form the command line using this command: `sudo halt`
+You can do it from the HyperScale dashboard or form the command line using this command: `sudo halt`

-Then, click on Volumes on the Scaleway console, the list of volumes will appear.
+Then, click on Volumes on the HyperScale console, the list of volumes will appear.

 Select the volumes you want to snapshot on the list and click the "Snapshot" button.
 A popup will appear asking you for the snapshot name, description, tags and if you want to start the server once the snapshot is achieve.